IBM-Security/mobile-access-sdk-ios/samples/certificate-pinning.md

 # Certificate pinning
-Certificate pinning is the practice of setting a custom CA or certificate as permitted in your app.
+Certificate pinning enables setting a custom CA or certificate as permitted in your app.

 Certificate pinning can be useful in two major cases:
 - In development: enabling self-signed certificates on development servers.